Graph Neural Networks for Multimodal Single-Cell Data Integration: Experiment

 \textbf{Baselines.} In Table~\ref{task1lb}, we only show the teams that acquired top results in one or more subtasks in the competition, because they are officially required to declare their model details.
 For further comparison, we briefly detail each method: (1) {Baseline}, a truncated-SVD dimensionality reduction followed by linear regression.
 (2) {Dengkw}, a well-designed model based on kernel ridge regression.
 (3) {Novel}, an encoder-decoder structure with LSI preprocessing.
 (4) {Living System Lab}, an ensemble model composed of random forest models, catboost\cite{prokhorenkova2018catboost} models, and k-nearest neighbors regression models.
 (5) {Cajal}, a feed forward neural network with heavy feature selection guided by prior knowledge.
 (6) {ScJoint}, an ensemble neural network model incorporated various strategies of preprocessing such as extracting TF-IDF features and filtering highly variable genes/features.

-The source codes for all the methods above can be found in the official github\footnote{\url{https://github.com/openproblems-bio/neurips2021_multimodal_topmethods}}.
-It can be seen that the existing models are relatively simple, mainly based on traditional machine learning models and autoencoders.
+The source codes for all the methods above can be found in the official github of the competition \footnote{\url{https://github.com/openproblems-bio/neurips2021_multimodal_topmethods}}.
+It can be seen that the existing models are relatively simple, mainly based on traditional machine learning algorithms and autoencoders.
 In contrast, our framework has a more advanced architecture, which provides the flexibility to different structural data (e.g. graph data) and different tasks.
 This makes our framework a very suitable backbone in the field of single-cell multimodal data integration.

-\textbf{Results.} As shown in Table~\ref{task1lb}, our method achieved the lowest overall score in the competition (the lower, the better).
-An interesting observation is that there is no team lead consistently across all subtasks, resulted in individual winner for each category, which is very different from the other two tasks in the competition.
-However, as far as we know, there is no team that focused on only one subtask.
-Such phenomenon may be caused by two reasons: ({1}) the modality prediction task is the most competitive task in the competition, and many participating teams only focused on this task (including our own team).
-As a result, over 40 individual teams appeared on the final leaderboard. ({2}) the modality prediction task has only 1,000 cells in the private test dataset, therefore, certain variance exists in the evaluation results.
-However, the charm of the competition lies in the emphasis on the best result rather than the average performance; as a result, some particularly good results decide the winner.
-Compared to the other models, our GNN model presented consistently better performance cross these four subtasks and became the overall winner in the competition.
+\textbf{Results.} As shown in Table~\ref{task1lb}, our method achieved the lowest overall loss in the competition (the lower, the better).
+An interesting observation is that there is no team lead consistently across all subtasks, resulting in individual s for each category, which is very different from the other two tasks in the competition.
+However, as far as we know, there is no team that worked only on one subtask.
+Such a phenomenon may be caused by three reasons: ({1}) the modality prediction task is the most competitive task in the competition, and many participating teams participated only in this task (including our own team).
+As a result, over 40 individual teams appeared on the final leaderboard. ({2}) the modality prediction task has only 1,000 cells in the private test dataset, therefore, certain variance exists in the evaluation results. ({3}) the diverse feature dimensionality and sparsity in different modalities raised additional challenges to the model's generalization ability.
+Compared to the other models, our GNN model presented consistently better performance across these four subtasks and became the overall winner in the competition.